kcho/ENIGMA_CHR_DTI/troubleshooting.md

 This [link](https://github.com/kcho/ENIGMA_CHR_DTI/blob/kcho/reverse_encoding_DWI/docs/reverse_encoding_dwi.md) includes instructions on how to run your pipeline on one of the dMRI series.

+## Philips data with PAR/REC dicom files

+Unfortunatley, the pipeline was not tested to work with the PAR/REC format, and there could be unexpected errors when you provide PAR/REC data to the ENIGMA-CHR pipeline.
+However, we designed the pipeline to take nifti files and it would be easier for your site to provide a nifti, bval, and bvec files for each subject following this [link](https://github.com/kcho/ENIGMA_CHR_DTI/blob/main/nifti_input.md) to run the pipeline.

 ## `X case(s) failed processing.
 Please check the log file`

 If you see this error message, it means the pipeline raised `ProcessingFailure` error.
 This error is raised right before executing `PNL TBSS` step, when there is any incompleted preprocessing.
 One or more of the following could have raised the issue.